inikulin/ineed/README.md

 Plugins of both kinds are objects and in addition to the kind-specific properties they should have the following properties:
 ####.extends
 Indicates which action will be extended by plugin.
 Can be `'collect'` or `'reprocess'`.
-Required field.
+Required property.

 #### .name
 Name of the plugin.
 Required property.
 It should reflect the target of the plugin action.
-This field will extend `.collect` or `.reprocess` objects and will be used as result property name for `.collect` action.
+Plugin will be accessable under the `name` in the `.collect` or `.reprocess` objects and will be used as result property name for `.collect` action.
 E.g. `plugin` has `name='tagNames'`.
 If it extends `.collect`:
 ```js
 //Enable plugin and use it
 var result = ineed.using(plugin).collect.tagNames.fromHtml(html);